• Skip to primary navigation

 • 5 black mochi cupcakes stacked on an Ikea plate.

-Black Sesame Mochi Cupcake (NO MIXER)
+Black Sesame Mochi Muffins (NO MIXER)

 • A plate of homemade steamed muah chee, or Chinese mochi, coated with peanuts